François de Linares: World War II

 During this campaign he commanded the 3rd Regiment of Algerian Riflemen.

-Linarès landed in Provence on 17 August 1944 and participated in taking Toulon.
+de Linarès landed in Provence on 17 August 1944 and participated in taking Toulon.

 On 15 September 1944 Linarès was named Deputy Chief of Staff of B Army, which became the First French Army under General de Lattre.

-He was appointed Brigadier General on 25 November 1944.
+He was appointed brigadier general on 25 November 1944.

 He was named Chief of Staff of the French First Army on 16 February 1945.

 He entered Germany on 29 March 1945.

 He became commander of the 2nd Moroccan Infantry Division on 14 April 1945, which he commanded in Austria when the war ended.

 Later career

-In August 1945 Linarès was made chairman of a committee to revise the regulations for infantry regiments.
+In August 1945 de Linarès was made chairman of a committee to revise the regulations for infantry regiments.

 On 10 April 1946 he was appointed commander of the 2nd Infantry Division in Nancy.

-He was promoted to Major-General as on 20 April 1948.
+He was promoted to major-general as on 20 April 1948.

 On 6 March 1950 he was made commander of the 3rd Military Region.

 On 15 January 1951 he was given command of the French Forces in the Tonkin region of North Vietnam.

-He was appointed Lieutenant-General as of 12 January 1951.
+He was appointed lieutenant-general as of 12 January 1951.

 He was given interim command of all forces in Indochina from July to September 1952 during the absence of General Raoul Salan.
 He left Vietnam on 23 May 1953.
 After taking leave he was appointed Inspector-General of Infantry on 2 September 1953.
 From 1 January 1954 until his death he was a full member of the Supreme Council of War.

 François de Linarès died in Baden-Baden on 2 March 1955.